freaks-dev/taste-fdm/README.md

 8. **Added Footer Menu:** Enhancing the theme's functionality, a new footer menu area has been included, providing an additional space for displaying menus and enhancing website navigation.

 9. **Styled Forms:** The modified theme also includes styling for forms.
 To achieve the desired form style, use the custom__form class for forms and form-row class for inputs.
 Furthermore, a checkbox option named form-agree has been added for forms.
 This allows website owners to include an agree checkbox for users to agree to terms or conditions before submitting the form.
+10. **Citation:** Added a citation option to add citation information in APA, MLA, Chicago and Bluebook format on post.

 ## Version

-Current version is 2.0.2.
+Current version is 3.3.1.
 Major changes and features addition since version 1.

 ## License